elmahdi43/application_ecommerce/README.md

 # application_ecommerce
-In this project, we will try the build an mobile app by using flutter kit.
+In this project, we will try to build an mobile app by using flutter kit.